bhartl/bhartl.github.io/pro.md

 - [Confinement-Driven Self-Assembly](https://repositum.tuwien.at/handle/20.500.12708/16374)

 ### Frameworks
+- <a class="" target='blank' href="https://github.com/bhartl/muse">*Multiscale Evolution (muse)*</a>: code for our paper on [Evolutionary Implications of Multiscale Intelligence](https://www.mdpi.com/1099-4300/26/7/532) and [Aging as a Loss of Goal-Directedness](advanced.onlinelibrary.wiley.com/doi/10.1002/advs.202509872).
-- <a class="" target='blank' href="https://github.com/bhartl/CondEvo/">*Conditional Diffusion Evolution*</a>: a deep-learning baed approach to use iteratively refined diffusion models to generate high-quality, well adapted offspring in an ongoing evolutionary search​.
+- <a class="" target='blank' href="https://github.com/bhartl/CondEvo/">*Conditional Diffusion Evolution*</a>: a deep-learning based approach to use iteratively refined diffusion models to generate high-quality, well adapted offspring in an ongoing evolutionary search​.
 Classifier-free guidance techniques allow guiding the generative denoising towards solutions with target traits​ via conditional sampling in parameter space, for phenotypical traits, and population-wide features.
 - <a class="" target='blank' href="https://github.com/Zhangyanbo/diffusion-evolution">*Diffusion Evolution*</a>: a model-free approach of using diffusion models as evolutionary algorithm, allowing for leveraging advancements in diffusion models for evolutionary algorithm tasks, including accelerated sampling and latent space diffusion.
 - <a class="" target='blank' href="https://github.com/bhartl/NeurEvo/">*mindcraft*</a>: a framework for cognitive neuroevolution
 - *bio-feedback*: a framework to synchronously gather, process, and control bio-sensory data